How to file a complaint

 Follow-up for the complaint procedure

-If you are not satisfied with the answer you receive from the Minister, you can present your case to the 'Nationale Ombudsman'.
+If you are not satisfied with the answer you have received from the Minister, you can submit your case to the National Ombudsman ('Nationale Ombudsman').